 Say something.
 An encouraging word goes a long way.
 It can be as simple as, “I’m thinking about you,” or “I’m sorry you’re having a tough day / week / month / 5 years.”
 You don’t have to know the person well and you don’t have to be a public speaker.
 Just speak and your encouragement will be treasured.
 The only caveat I would add here is please do not give advice.
 Please assume the mom or dad of this child understand his/her disability better than you do.
 They do not need another essential oil or recommendation to see yet another specialist.
-They just need someone to come along side them and tell them they care.
+They just need someone to come along side them and tell them he/she cares.
 And if you’re praying for them, please oh please tell them that too.

 Don’t pretend it’s something it’s not.
 This one is more applicable to very close friends or family members.
 If you are talking with your friends or other family or the sales clerk at the store who witnessed a major meltdown or Santa who just got kicked in the shins, please do not tell them that said child with a disability is just tired or hungry or scared.
 Said child could very well be tired or hungry or scared, but said child’s behavior is much deeper than that.
 In our case, said child has organic brain damage and we only wish food and sleep would make it all better.
 But they won’t and they aren’t the real issues.
 So please be honest and say he/she has “special needs” and be ok with that.
 Be ok with other people knowing because it’s not a reflection on you and it’s exactly how God made him/her.
 And in doing so, you will give dignity and validity to the little person you love.

 Finally, leave your expectations out of it.
 This is another one for family or very close friends.
 For kids with neurological disabilities especially, holidays are full of broken routines and changes in environment.
-So for those that love these kids, we have to recognize that the excitement that most kids feel at Christmas, is replaced with unease and anxiety in our kids with disabilities.
+So for those that love these kids, we have to recognize that the excitement that most kids feel at Christmas is replaced with unease and anxiety in our kids with disabilities.
 The bright lights and decorations, the mayhem of gift opening, the different foods around the table, the loved ones that come in and out of our homes, and the travel are all happiness-inducing things for our neuro-typical kids, but for those with disabilities they can have the exact opposite effect, causing melt-downs and even violent behavior because they simply do not know how else to process it all.
 So, do not take it personally if gifts aren’t joyfully received or opened at all.
 Do not take it personally if food is not touched on the dinner plate.
 Do not take it personally if your friends or family cannot join you because their child is having a rough time.
-The bottom line is, it isn’t about you, and the parents and siblings need you to be understanding because they’re already feeling horrible that they ruined your holiday.
+The bottom line is, it isn’t about you, and the parents and siblings need you to be understanding because they’re already feeling horrible that they’ve ruined your holiday.